Providing the best care to every patient through integrated clinical practice, education, and research.

 Physiotherapy

-The physiotherapist can help you manage the physical challenges of conditions from early diagnosis onward in the following ways:
+The physiotherapist can help you manage the physical challenges at any stage of your diagnosis in the following ways:

-Refers to other team members and community and outpatient therapists for assessments and intervention as needed.
+• Refers to other team members and community and outpatient therapists for assessments and interventions as needed

 Occupational Therapy